Fort Orange (New Netherland): as Fort Nassau under the Dutch

-Excavations
+Archeological historical excavations (1970–1971)

-Prior to the 1970 excavations, no 17th-century Dutch artifacts had been discovered in Albany.
-The excavations were undertaken by the New York State Historic Trust with the New York State Department of Transportation from October 20, 1970 until March 1971.
+Prior to the 1970 excavations, no 17th century Dutch colonial era artifacts had been discovered in Albany.
+The excavations were undertaken by the New York State Historic Trust with the cooperation of the New York State Department of Transportation from October 20, 1970, until March 1971.
 The first test hole was made in what had been the cellar of the De Witt house, which had obliterated all remnants of the old fort.
 Digging at a site under Broadway in front of the house turned up many pieces from the Dutch colonial past.
 Among those were a Jew's harp, tobacco pipes, beads, Rhenish stoneware, and Delftware.
-The excavations also revealed the south moat and counterscarp, a pebbled path from the east entrance of the fort, a brewery owned by Jean Labatie built in 1647, and parts of several houses owned by Hendrick Andriessen van Doesburgh, Abraham Staats, and Hans Vos.
+The excavations also revealed the former south moat and counterscarp, a pebbled path from the east entrance of the fort, a brewery owned by Jean Labatie built in 1647, and parts of several houses owned by Hendrick Andriessen van Doesburgh, Abraham Staats, and Hans Vos.

-From the excavations, scholars noted that venison made up the majority of the meat eaten by the settlers of the fort, followed by pork.
+From the excavations, scholars noted that venison (deer meat) made up the majority of the meat eaten by the settlers and soldiers of the fort, followed by pork.
 The greatest number of fish bones and scales were found in a pit 20 ft south of the pebbled entrance path dating from before 1648.
 Sturgeon were found infrequently in later 17th-century deposits.
-Eating and drinking utensils consisted of lead-glazed red-bodied and white/buff bodied earthenware, tin earthenware, Rhenish stoneware, Chinese porcelain, glass roemers, Spechter glasses, and façon de Venise glassware.
+Eating and drinking utensils consisted of lead-glazed red-bodied and white/buff bodied earthenware, tin earthenware, Rhenish German stoneware, Chinese Empire porcelain, glass roemers, Spechter glasses, and façon de Venise glassware.
 The tin-glazed earthenware, at least prior to 1650, were of the majolica variety and not delftware.
 Porcelain was rare, found only as a few shards.